xavijimenezmulet/WeatherDoctors/README.md

 Description: Develop a very simple App that shows a list of the weather in the current week (one screen and in portrait).
 The App must meet at least the following:

-1. Be developed in Kotlin
+* 1. Be developed in Kotlin

-2. Integration with a free API using Retrofit 2.
+* 2. Integration with a free API using Retrofit 2.
 You can use any of https://github.com/public-apis/public-apis#weather

-3. View using ConstraintLayout
+* 3. View using ConstraintLayout

-Additional:
+**Additional:

-· MMVM model using Android JetPackt architecture components
+* · MMVM model using Android JetPackt architecture components

-· Use of Koin for dependency injection
+* · Use of Koin for dependency injection

-Objectives:
+**Objectives:

-· How to program, code cleaning, comments etc.
+* · How to program, code cleaning, comments etc.

-· Library knowledge
+* · Library knowledge

-· Knowledge of design patterns and architectures
+* · Knowledge of design patterns and architectures

-· Project structuring and use of Gradle
+* · Project structuring and use of Gradle